TWOEARS/documentation/doc/coding_style_guide.md

 auditoryFrontEndCues
 ```

-Use the prefix `b` for boolean variable and avoid negative names.
+Use the prefix `b` for boolean variables and avoid negative names.

 ```matlab
 bRemove